hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

     - greater knowledge of maths is needed
     - so, most complex
 - multiple points (measurements) of data are used
+- detailed
+    - uses many readings from sensor
+    - readings taken at high value, middle value and low value
+    - best used where readings form a curve
+    - readings taken by check (previously) know readings
+    - calibration cannot be carried out
+        - by adding an offset value
+        - by allowing for the slope
+    - to calibrate the sensor
+        - the algorithm needs to include 'curve fitting'
+    - uses a formula to calculate the correction
+    - uses a quadratic function, like: ax^2+bx+c
+    - where
+        - y reading
+            - is the reading from standardized sensor
+        - x value
+            - is from the sensor needing calibration

+## Output

+### Actuator

+- Purpose
+    - provides output from a control system
+    - mechanical part of control system
+    - actuator controls/operates device
+    - like, opening a valve
+    - turns an electric signal (from a microprocessor) into physical action

 ## Other